 ARTIST STATEMENT

-The main mediums in which I work are graphics, embroidery, textile sculptures, objects.
+The main mediums I work with are graphics, embroidery, textile sculptures, and found objects.

 CV